tprasadtp/ubuntu-post-install/docs/clioptions.md

     ./after-effects -R <URL to YAML file>
     ```

 You can specify YAML file to use.
-Script will fetch it and parse it.
-Please note that local Config file specified takes priority over `-R`.
-If both -C & -R are used, only local config file is considered.
-The file should be available without any soft of interactive logins.
+Script will fetch it and parse it.The file should be available without any interactive logins.

 !!! warning
-    If using gists, please provide raw gist URL.
+    - If using GitHub gists, please provide raw gist URL.
+    - You should only use trusted remote configurations.
+As its a bash script a malicious remote configuration can cause remote code to execute on your system.
+    - Please use `https`

 ## Do not report statistics